wix/Detox/docs/APIRef.DeviceObjectAPI.md

 Temporarily disable synchronization (idle/busy monitoring) with the app - namely, stop waiting for the app to go idle before moving forward in the test execution.

-This API is useful for cases where test assertions must be made in an area of your application where it is okay for it to ever remain partly *busy* (e.g. due to an endlessly repeating on-screen animation).
+This API is useful for cases where test assertions must be made in an area of your application where it is okay for it to ever remain partly _busy_ (e.g. due to an endlessly repeating on-screen animation).
-However, using it inherently suggests that you are likely to resort to applying `sleep()`'s in your test code - testing that area, **which is not recommended and can never be 100% stable.** Therefore, as a rule of thumb, test code running "inside" a sync-disabled mode must be reduced to the bare minimum.
+However, using it inherently suggests that you are likely to resort to applying `sleep()`’s in your test code - testing that area, **which is not recommended and can never be 100% stable.** Therefore, as a rule of thumb, test code running "inside" a sync-disabled mode must be reduced to the bare minimum.

 Note: Synchronization is enabled by default, and it gets **re-enabled on every launch of a new instance of the app.**